-Due to fire conditions throughout the state, as of Sept.
-9, 2020, the USDA Forest Service Pacific Southwest Region has temporarily closed all 18 national forests throughout California.
-Find out more about the closures here, and check National Forest websites and social media pages for the most up-to-date information on reopening.
+Due to fire conditions, as of Oct.
+2, 2020, four national forests remain closed: Angeles, Cleveland, Los Padres, and San Bernardino.
+Fourteen national forests may be open to varying degrees.
+Find out more about the closures and restrictions here, and check National Forest websites and social media pages for the most up-to-date information on reopening.

 Gloria Sandoval, spokesperson for California State Parks, says people venturing out to their favorite parks this summer should be prepared for changes and modifications.

 "With COVID-19, everything is very dynamic and fluid," Sandoval says.
 "The best tip for visiting parks is to plan before you go anywhere.
 Check each park's website.
 Find out what's open, if parking is available, and what new visitor guidelines are in place."

 Individual parks are managed according to county and local health guidelines.
 Sandoval says that across the state, visitor centers and museums are likely to remain closed and parking lots will have limited capacity throughout the summer.
 At press time, state-run campgrounds also remain closed, but she expects they will open gradually in coming months.